Pavithra2705/ai-ml-capstone-project/README.md

-- **cnt** → total bike rentals per day
+cnt → total bike rentals per day

----

-# What I Did in This Project
+What I Did in This Project

----

-## 1. Loading the Dataset
+1. Loading the Dataset

-I loaded the dataset using `read_csv()` and checked the first few rows to understand the structure.
+I loaded the dataset using read_csv() and checked the first few rows to understand the structure.